Programmable and Energy Efficient Extreme-Scale Processors

 cores on a single chip is commonplace.
 Since Moore's Law scaling is

-expected to continue for the forseeable future, processors with as
+expected to continue for the forseeable future, processors with 1000+

 People: